Amyotrophic Lateral Sclerosis (ALS)

 Diagnosing ALS

-Our doctors conduct a thorough evaluation to ensure that an ALS diagnosis is correct.
-As no one test can diagnose ALS, we base our diagnosis on a clinical examination and by ruling out all other diseases -- a process known as a differential diagnosis.
-In addition to a thorough neurological examination and blood and lab tests, your evaluation may include:
+Our doctors conduct a thorough evaluation to ensure that your ALS diagnosis is correct.
+No single test can diagnose ALS, so we base our diagnosis on a clinical examination and by ruling out all other diseases -- a process known as a differential diagnosis.
+In addition to a thorough neurological examination, blood and lab tests, and an MRI, your evaluation may include:

 Electromyogram (EMG)

 A needle electrode is inserted into muscle to measure the electrical activity of muscles at rest and when contracted.
-This test be performed in conjunction with a nerve conduction study, which is performed by attaching electrodes to your skin.
-Several quick electrical pulses are given to the nerve, and the test measures the time it takes for the muscle to contract in response.
+This test may be performed in conjunction with a nerve conduction study, during which electrodes are attached to your skin.
+Several quick electrical pulses are given to the nerve, and the time it takes for the muscle to contract in response is measured.

 Why Choose Duke